 - Position the catchlights in the 10 o’clock or 2 o’clock position.

 - Use a wide aperture to decrease the depth of field.

 There are no hard rules when it comes to photography because it’s a personal and creative art.
 When you’re capturing catchlights, be sure you experiment with it.

 Try different angles, different catchlight sizes, portraits with or without catchlight.
 By experimenting with this technique, you’ll have a better understanding and you’ll also become a better photographer.

 Getting catchlight in a portrait isn’t difficult but it does require attention to the details.

-Now that you know what catchlights are and how to capture it, you can be aware and implement it into your portraits.
+Now that you know what catchlights are and how to capture them, you can be aware and implement them into your portraits.
 It’s an easy way to make your portraits stand out.

 Featured photo by Unsplash.